Faith In Practice

 Our In-Building Partners

-Central Presbyterian is home to four non-profit organizations with headquarters / flagship locations under one roof at 1660 Sherman St. in downtown Denver.
+Central Presbyterian is home to three non-profit organizations with headquarters / flagship locations under one roof at 1660 Sherman St. in downtown Denver.
 This collection of organizations serves Denver’s neediest individuals and families, while also bringing the broader community together through cultural events.

 The Denver Philharmonic Orchestra